logicalclocks/hops-docs/docs/configuration/hopsyarn.rst

 ..............
 * **yarn.client.failover-proxy-provider**: Two new proxy providers have been added to the existing ConfiguredRMFailoverProxyProvider

-     *  ConfiguredLeaderFailoverHAProxyProvider: this proxy provider has the same goal as the ConfiguredRMFailoverProxyProvider (connecting to the leading resourceManager) but it uses the groupMembershipService where the ConfiguredRMFailoverProxyProvider goes through all the resourceManager present in the configuration file to find the leader.
+     *  **ConfiguredLeaderFailoverHAProxyProvider**: this proxy provider has the same goal as the ConfiguredRMFailoverProxyProvider (connecting to the leading resourceManager) but it uses the groupMembershipService where the ConfiguredRMFailoverProxyProvider goes through all the resourceManager present in the configuration file to find the leader.
 This allows the ConfiguredLeaderFailoverHAProxyProvider to be faster and to find the leader even if it is not present in the configuration file.
-     * ConfiguredLeastLoadedRMFailoverHAProxyProvider: this proxy provider establish a connection with the resourceTracker which is the least loaded.
+     * **ConfiguredLeastLoadedRMFailoverHAProxyProvider**: this proxy provider establish a connection with the resourceTracker which is the least loaded.
 This proxy provider is to be used in distributed mode in order to have the NodeManagers connect to the appropriate resourceTracker.

 Configuring Hops-Yarn distributed mode
 --------------------------------------